top of page

 2) bringing musicians and artists into literary spaces to help preserve them for future generations.

 Metaphor and analogy are some of the most effective ways that we can observe this continuity of thought and emotion throughout the course of human history, and across divisions of genre.
-The most fascinating inquiry, and our most pertinent connections, happen in that moment of dialogue between multiple works of art.
-In searching for the rhetorical significance of a work’s construction, we can begin to understand why it ought to endure—beyond the simple truth of its capacity to move people.
 We continue to play Classical Music and read literature not only because they abstractly move us, but because they also offer insights about the human condition, sentiments that ring true centuries later, reimagined in each successive translation.
-The goal is, of course, never to prescribe or impose one interpretation onto the listener, or even to suggest that the composer wrote with these ideas in mind—great art needs no explanation or justification.
+The goal is, of course, never to prescribe or impose one interpretation onto the listener—great art needs no explanation or justification.
 All we can do as artists is to offer one possible reading of these works that serves as an entry point for audiences into genres that are unfamiliar to them.

 Upcoming Events